 In late 2015, the Federal Communications Commission (FCC) issued new regulations significantly curtailing the costs charged to inmates or the families of inmates for use of a jail or prison telecommunications system.
 During 2016, a final rulemaking process was anticipated by the FCC.
 Ultimately, the FCC passed updated regulations related to telecommunications in detention facilities.
-For this reason, this issue should remain on referral to the Committee in 2018.
+For this reason, this issue should remain on referral to the Committee in 2018, but only scheduled at the request of the Sheriff-Coroner.